Donald John Roberts

-Donald John Roberts (born February 11, 1945) is a Canadian-American economist, and John H. and Irene S. Scully Professor of Economics, Strategic Management and International Business at the Stanford Graduate School of Business.
+Donald John Roberts (February 11, 1945 – January 23, 2026) was a Canadian-American economist who was the John H. and Irene S. Scully Professor of Economics, Strategic Management and International Business at the Stanford Graduate School of Business.

-Biography
+Life and career

 Born in Winnipeg, Manitoba, Roberts received his bachelor's degree from the University of Manitoba in 1967, and his doctorate in economics from the University of Minnesota in 1972.
 In 2007 he received a Doctor of Laws degree (honoris causa) from the University of Winnipeg.

 After graduation he taught at Northwestern University from 1971 until coming to Stanford in 1980.
 From 1980 until 2001 he held the Jonathan B. Lovelace Professorship at the school.
-He was a senior associate dean of the Stanford Graduate School of Business in charge of external relations and executive education from 2000 to 2008. and He also is a professor (by courtesy) in the Department of Economics at Stanford, and he directs the Global Management Program and the Center for Global Business and the Economy at the Stanford Graduate School of Business.
+He was a senior associate dean of the Stanford Graduate School of Business in charge of external relations and executive education from 2000 to 2008. and he also was a professor (by courtesy) in the Department of Economics at Stanford, and he directed the Global Management Program and the Center for Global Business and the Economy at the Stanford Graduate School of Business.
 He was the doctoral thesis advisor for several well known economists, notably John Bates Clark Medal winner Susan Athey.

-Roberts is a fellow and former council member of the Econometric Society, and fellow of the American Academy of Arts and Sciences He has served on the editorial boards of multiple economics journals.
+Roberts was a fellow and former council member of the Econometric Society, and fellow of the American Academy of Arts and Sciences He has served on the editorial boards of multiple economics journals.

 In 2002, Roberts received the Excellence in Teaching Award from the Stanford Graduate School of Business' Sloan Master's Program.
 In 2004, The Economist named his book The Modern Firm the year's best business book, and in 2005 he received the school's Robert T. Davis Faculty Lifetime Achievement Award.

+Roberts died on January 23, 2026, at the age of 80.